AI-Assisted Incident Command with Claude Integrations and MCP

 - Standardize incident input payload (

-service,severity,symptoms,recent_changes,owner). - Add connector fetch policies for last N similar incidents and relevant runbook pages.
+service,severity,symptoms,recent_changes,owner). - Add connector fetch policies for last N similar incidents and relevant runbook pages, with explicit read-only scope where possible.

 - Require every suggested fix step to include expected signal change and rollback trigger.